Modernization of the People's Liberation Army: General Political Department

 The General Political Department was responsible for ideological indoctrination, political loyalty, morale, personnel records, cultural activities, discipline, and military justice, and it provided the party structure for the PLA.
-It also published Jiefangjun Bao (Liberation Army Daily), the PLA's influential newspaper.
+It also published the influential People's Liberation Army Daily.
 The General Political Department director was at the head of a system of political commissars assigned to each echelon in the PLA.
 One of the primary tasks of the political commissar was the supervision of the party organization through party committees at the battalion level and above or through party branches in companies.
 Virtually all high-ranking officers in the military were party members.
 Until the early 1980s, when party membership in the PLA was restricted, an effort was made to have a party or Communist Youth League member in every unit down to the smallest maneuver element.
 Political commissars were equal in rank and authority to the commander of their echelon in peacetime but theoretically deferred to the commander during war.
 Commissars assumed many time-consuming chores, such as personnel problems, relations with civilians, and troop entertainment.